billpg/HashBack/README.md

   - The HMAC key will come from a PBKDF2 using this initiator's key and the isser's key, so it doesn't matter which encoding mechanism (hex, base64, etc) is used.
   - This value's length must be 1024 characters or shorter.

 The issuer service will keep this request open until the exchange has concluded.
-If the exchnage was successful, it will return a `204` response to close the exchange.
+If the exchange was successful, it will return a `204` response to close the exchange.
 If the issuer detects any error in the proces of handling this request, it should instead return an applicable HTTP error with enough detail for a developer to diagnose and fix the error in the response body.
 Any error response from the issuer is an indication that any Bearer token it might have retreived should be discarded.

 Once both HTTPS transactons have closed and the exchange was sucessful, the Initiator now has a Bearer token it may us with the Issuer's web servuce.